Nicola Barbato: Return to Piana, exile and death

 His political work among the peasants of his home town led to clashes with the Mafia boss of Piana, Ciccio Cuccia.
 The organizational successes of the post-fasci socialist movement, the persistence of the cooperatives —as an example of a non-exploitative economy — and gains in local elections in Piana, led to Mafia attacks on socialist organizers and peasants.
 In Piana some two dozen socialists were victims of political murders from 1904 to 1920.

-Barbato was able to lead the socialists to victory in the municipale elections in Piana in June 1914, even after the murder of his cousin, Mariano Barbato, and the socialist militant Giorgio Pecoraro in May 1914.
+Barbato was able to lead the socialists to victory in the municipale elections in Piana in June 1914, even after the murder of his cousin and right-hand man, Mariano Barbato, and the socialist militant Giorgio Pecoraro in May 1914.
+Barbato himself expected to be the next victim and Pianese socialists served as bodyguards.
 Nevertheless, after the killing of the Socialist leader of Corleone, Bernardino Verro, in November 1915, he was seriously threatened by the Mafia.
 The national leadership of the Socialist party ordered him to leave Piana dei Greci for Milan in January 1916.
-He was again elected to Parliament in 1919, and died in Milan on May 23, 1923.
+He was again elected to Parliament in 1919, and died in Milan on 23 May 1923.